jimweirich/rspec-given/README.md

 | :----: |
 | [![Master Build Status](https://secure.travis-ci.org/jimweirich/rspec-given.png?branch=master)](https://travis-ci.org/jimweirich/rspec-given) |

-Covering rspec-given, version 3.0.0.beta.1.
+Covering rspec-given, minitest-given, and given-core, version 3.0.0.beta.1.

-rspec-given is an RSpec extension to allow Given/When/Then notation in RSpec specifications.
-It is a natural extension of the experimental work done on the Given framework.
+rspec-given and minitest-given are extensions to your favorite testing framework to allow Given/When/Then notation when writing specs.

 # Why Given/When/Then

 RSpec has done a great job of making specifications more readable for humans.
-However, I really like the given / when / then nature of Cucumber stories and would like to follow the same structure in my unit tests.  rspec-given allows a simple given/when/then structure RSpec specifications.
+However, I really like the given/when/then nature of Cucumber stories and would like to follow the same structure in my unit tests. rspec-given (and now minitest-given) allows a simple given/when/then structure RSpec specifications.

 ## Status

-rspec-given is ready for production use.
+* rspec-given is ready for production use.
+* minitest-given is experimental.

+### RSpec/Given

+The rspec-given gem is the original given/when/then extension for RSpec.
+It now depends on a given_core gem for the basic functionality and then adds the RSpec specific code.

+* rspec-given now require RSpec version 2.12 or better.

+### Minitest/Given

+A new minitest-given gem allows Given/When/Then notation directly in Minitest::Spec specifications.

+When switching from RSpec/Given to Minitest/Given, here are some things to watch out for:

+* You need to use Minitest version 4.3 or better (yes, Minitest 5.x should work as well).

+* Minitest/Given adds the missing "context" block to Minitest::Spec.

+* Only one before block is allowed in any given Minitest::Spec describe block.

 ## Example